raunak2007/blog/_posts/2023-03-26-CPTplanning.md

 # Progress

-I have already worked on my old CPT project from last trimester that works for time management From first trimester we have created a social media platform as well that we can work to implement pictures.
-So far it is only text and blogs
+I have already worked on my old CPT project from last trimester that works for booking flights to travel destinations.
+From first trimester we created a website equivalent to the Clock app on the IOS UI platform.
+So far it is limited to its current features due to certain limitations

 One other idea that I have is some type of calculator that can do complex calculations maybe for physics.